 Access to the National Cryo-Electron Microscopy Facility

 The initial aim of the National Cryo-Electron Microscopy Facility (NCEF) is to provide cryo-EM images collected on state-of-the-art instruments to extramural academic users who can show that they have specimens of the required quality ready for imaging at high resolution.

 NCEF is intended to advance the mission of the NCI.
-To be considered, applicants must submit a completed NCEF Sample Information Form (SIF) and pre-screening images to include project relevance in cancer research by online portal submission and creation of a user log-in at https://apply.cancer.gov/login.
+To be considered, applicants must submit a completed NCEF Sample Information Form (SIF) and upload pre-screening images to include project relevance in cancer research by online portal submission and creation of a user log-in at https://apply.cancer.gov/login.

 Please see the NCEF Process Workflow below.

 To be considered, projects should fulfill the following requirements:

 - The project must be related to cancer research

 - Only biosafety level 1 (BSL 1) samples can be accepted.
 No potentially infectious or toxic material can be accepted